dandok/deel/README.md

 Thank you and good luck! 🙏

-## WHat was done
+## What was done
 1. 6 new API's were created
 2. 1 API was corrected

+   Extras
-2. A few tests written
+3. A few tests written
-3. A postman collection created fro documentation purposes https://documenter.getpostman.com/view/16882651/2sA3XJnRNz
+4. A postman collection created from documentation purposes https://documenter.getpostman.com/view/16882651/2sA3XJnRNz